 UK Stocks-Factors to watch on Sept 10

-Sept 10 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 17 points lower at 5,996 on Thursday, according to financial bookmakers.
+Sept 10 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 17 points lower at 5,996 on Thursday, according to financial bookmakers, with futures down 0.5% ahead of cash market open.

-* SHELL: Nigeria asked a Milan court on Wednesday to order Eni ENI.MI and Royal Dutch Shell RDSa.L to pay $1.092 billion as an immediate advance payment for damages it is claiming in one of the oil industry's biggest-ever corruption trials.
+* BRITISH LAND: Real estate firm British Land Co Plc BLND.L said its Chief Executive Officer Chris Grigg would step down after being at the helm for 11 years.

-* TESCO: Tesco TSCO.L, Britain's biggest retailer, said on Wednesday it would next month trial grocery home deliveries with drones as it experiments with different ways to reach more customers.
+* DIXONS CARPHONE: British electrical goods retailer Dixons Carphone Plc DC.L reported lower mobile phone sales in 17 weeks to Aug.
+29 on Thursday and said it was in early stages of exploring the listing of a minority stake of its Nordics business next year.

 * GOLD: Gold steadied near a one-week high on Thursday as the dollar weakened, but the yellow metal traded in a narrow $8 range as investors held back from making large bets ahead of the European Central Bank's monetary policy decision due later in the day.